 In April 2020, over 6,500 people joined Solve Climate by 2030’s Power Dialogs, a series of live virtual seminars hosted in states across the U.S. where local speakers discuss solutions to climate change and climate justice.
 This is a recording of the New Mexico seminar, featuring speakers from the NRDC, Youth United for Climate Crisis Action, and Sandia National Laboratory.
 Appropriate for high school and up.

 The Story of Stuff has many short videos on current environmental issues and ways students can be involved.

 Prince Ea is a rapper and spoken word artist who has a deep concern for climate change.
 In his short videos, Prince Ea warns of the devastation of climate change and an urgent call to action.
-Get your students talking and writing their own spoken word, they will definitely connect to Prince Ea’s words.
-Ideal for middle school/high school students.
-Man Vs. Earth Sorry
+Get your students talking and writing their own spoken word.
+They will definitely connect to Prince Ea’s words.
+Ideal for middle school and high school students.
+Two recommendations are Man Vs. Earth and Dear Future Generations: Sorry.

-The best known documentary on climate change that won the 2006 Academy Award.
+The best-known documentary on climate change that won the 2006 Academy Award.
 It raised awareness about climate change and brought it into popular culture.
-The films remains a good introduction for students.
+The film remains a good introduction for students.
 Students can investigate what has happened in the 12 years since the film was made, how it has shaped the environmental movement, and what still needs to be done.

-Al Gore’s 2016 TED Talk “The case for optimism on climate change” this 25 min talk summarizes recent research and positive news on solar energy and social movements to address climate change.
+Al Gore’s 2016 TED Talk “The case for optimism on climate change” is a 25-minute talk that summarizes recent research and positive news on solar energy and social movements to address climate change.

 The film addresses the progress made to tackle the problem and Gore’s global efforts to persuade governmental leaders to invest in renewable energy, culminating in the landmark signing of 2016’s Paris Agreement.
-Trailer and a download for a classroom viewing
+Watch the trailer and register to receive it for classroom viewing.

 Free download Do The Math